mariojrrc/SimpleInstagramManagerBot/README.md

     $ pip install python-telegram-bot --upgrade

-And the second is First is [Instabot library](https://github.com/instagrambot/instabot):
+And the second is [Instabot library](https://github.com/instagrambot/instabot):

     $ pip install -U instabot

+Then you run:

+    $ python main.py